MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - **Object**

-    the `Process Scene Object` to be moved and rotated (no scaling).
+    The `Process Scene Object` to be moved and rotated (no scaling).

 - **Final position provider**

-    the `Process Scene Object` that is being used as position provider object which should be placed at the exact position and rotation where you want to move and rotate your `object` to.
+    The `Process Scene Object` used as the position provider object.
+It should be placed at the destination position and rotation.

 - **Animation duration (in seconds)**

-    time in seconds the animation takes to move and rotate `Object` to the `Final position provider`.
+    Time in seconds the animation takes to move and rotate `Object` to the `Final position provider`.

     #### Example